-To look at these different type of shapes, choose the Insert tab (or even the Home tab) of the Ribbon.
-Then, click the Shapes button to bring up a drop-down gallery, as shown in Figure 1.
+To look at these different types of shapes, choose the Insert tab (or even the Home tab) of the Ribbon.
+Then, click the Shapes button to bring up a drop-down gallery, as shown in Figure 1, below.

 Figure 1: Shapes drop-down gallery